 It even goes back farther than that.
 Before cloned blood, they fed on donor blood, and before that, on animal blood.
 The ban on human feeding was imposed by Viktor nearly a millennia ago in order to avoid provoking humans (a ban he himself frequently violated).

-The movie Traffic makes a similar argument to Frederick Forsyth example below about the War on Drugs in relation to international politics.
+The movie Traffic makes this argument about the War on Drugs in relation to international politics.

 According to Agent Smith, both this trope and Humans Are Flawed form the logic behind the dystopian design of the simulated world of The Matrix.
 The initial design of the Matrix was to be a utopia, but abandoned when no one would accept it and kept trying to "wake up"-this caused massive human casualties.
 Evidently, human beings just weren't physiologically and/or psychologically capable of living in an ideal world.
 Surprisingly though, this trope is actually not a major theme of the series: what irks the rebels most about the Matrix and what most spurs them to fight it isn't the fact that it uses their bodies for energy or that it's a massive lie; the main reason they're trying to free people from the Matrixis because the Matrix isn't real.